fuzhe1989/Camus/README.md

 Currently only one application is planning.

-### Build a key-value system with strong type support.
+### Build a key-value storage engine with strong schema support

 The first version will be:
 1. built on RocksDB.